SUMMARY

 DESCRIPTION

 Very few specimens of the White-browed Keelback have ever been found so not much is known about color variation.
 All specimens collected seem to have very similar coloration based on our research which aligns with the specimen shown here.
-Body is a dark grey/blue with maroon coloration on the head and neck.
+Body is a dark grey with maroon coloration on the head and neck.
 Two lateral stripes run the length of the body on either side of the dorsal ridge.
 The stripes are copper in color and actually consist of red and yellow alternating sections when viewed up close.
-Black checkering runs the length of the body on the grey/blue sections.
-Color changes to dark black on the sides just above the ventrals (belly scales).
-Ventrals are a pearlescent bright white with no markings.
+Black checkering runs the length of the body on the grey sections.
+Color changes to dark grey on the sides just above the ventrals (belly scales).
+Ventrals are a pearlescent bright white with black spots on outer edges.
 Eyes are proportional relative to the body with round pupils and orange/brown iris.
 True to its common name a white stripe runs from the back of the eye along the jaw and down the back merging with the copper colored lateral stripes starting at the neck.
 Lower jaw line also shows a white stripe running from the mouth down the neck and fading out shortly after just above the ventral scales.
 ‘Occipital’ or head scales are large and mottled black and dark green.
-Long tail relative to body length as compared to other endemic species.
+Moderately long tail relative to body length as compared to other local species.

 BEHAVIOR

 Due to the rarity of the species in Hong Kong behaviors are not confirmed but it is generally agreed that the White-browed Keelback is active at night.
-Its flat small head seems well designed for foraging under rocks in streams and the species has been documented to feed on small amphibians.
+Its flat small head seems well designed for foraging under rocks in streams and the species has been documented to feed on small amphibians and frog eggs.
 It may also eat small stream fish and fresh water shrimp.
 When startled it will flatten its head out similar to the Chinese Mountain Snake.
 It may also lower its head and raise its tail as a decoy like the Common Wolf snake.
 The snake was also observed to coil into a small ball and knot its tail around fingers and wrists when held, but it was never observed to bite or use false strikes.
-It was observed on one occasion with a milky substance on its neck but it is not clear what the substance was or if it was produced by the snake.
-No research to date supports the presence of a nuchal gland.
 The White-browed Keelback can be quick and darty if startled or grabbed and seeks cover in leaf litter and by hiding under rocks.

 HABITAT